Some 30 Louisiana State Troopers have died in the line of duty: See the memorial here

 Since 1922, thirty troopers have died in the line of duty.
 The trooper killed this weekend would be the 31st.

-State Police have not identified the trooper.
+State Police identified the trooper killed Saturday as Adam Gaubert.

 "The sacrifice these brave Troopers made was not theirs alone - their families receive more than our thanks, more than our gratitude.
 They deserve our unwavering commitment to continue the fight of those we have lost - a commitment to continue working for a safer Louisiana," State Police remarks on its memorial page.

-See the names of troopers who have died in the line of duty here.
+See the names of troopers who have died in the line of duty below: